jakerella/p52/rules/05_space_layout.md

 ## Space Layout

+Your quest may specify the precise layout of certain rooms in certain quests.
+If it does, you should lay it out as specified there.
+However, often times quests will allow the players to create the spaces themselves, making the game more dynamic.

+> Even when a quest allows players to dynamically generate spaces, it may specify the size, so be sure to read your quest thoroughly!

+### Generating a Space

-To begin a new space (or "room" or whatever for interior quests) start by shuffling the Room deck, then flipping over the top two cards (3 cards for 4+ players).
+To generate a new space (or "room" or whatever for interior quests) start by shuffling the Room deck, then flipping over the top two cards (3 cards for 4+ players, or perhaps specified in your quest).
 Add the card values together - this determines the number of "spots" in the room (each spot is a card and represents a small area of the space).
 If this is an interior quest, flip another card to determine if the room is lit or not: red means it is lit, black means the room is pitch black.
 If this is an exterior quest the space is lit during the day and dark at night.
-Refer to the [Setting up a Session](03_setting_up_a_session.md) section for guidance on interior versus exterior quests (and be sure to keep track of your day/night cycle).
+Refer to the [Setting up a Session](02_setting_up_a_session.md) section for guidance on interior versus exterior quests (and be sure to keep track of your day/night cycle).

 Now lay the determined number of cards face down on the table from the Room, beginning in front of your player pieces.
 The first card you lay down will be where your characters will enter the space.
 You can configure the spots in any pattern you like, but they must all be connected (no diagonal connections, and no "islands").
 All of the cards should be oriented in the same manner (portrait or landscape), and should be laid out so the edges all match.
 In other words, you cannot put a card half way between two other cards.
 Look at the example layouts below to see what this looks like.

 You should rotate which player lays out each room.
 While this can be a discussion and group activity, that person gets the final say!

-### Determining the Exit
+#### Determining the Exit

+> Remember: your quest may specify the details of your room, in which case you need to follow that!

 The exit for any room is determined by first flipping another card from your Room deck: a 2-4 indicates the exit is to the left of the starting side, a 5-7 indicates it is across from the starting side, and an 8-10 indicates it is to the right of the starting side.
 The actual exit spot (think: where the door is) will be the furthest card away from the starting spot – or furthest to the left of the start if the exit is across from the entrance.